rscopes/rescope/readme.md

 ReScope is a simple, **flexible**, predictable \& effective Store system inspired by ReactJS methods.

-## What ?
+## How ?

-Rescope Stores read an entry state (kind of "key" that can be anything) and maintain the corresponding output data in a deterministic way.<br>
+ReScope Stores read an entry state and maintain the corresponding output data in a deterministic way.<br>
-These outputs are then, used as partial "key" in other stores states, or "predictible" data in dumb components.<br>
+These outputs are then, used as partial state in other stores, or "predictible" data in dumb components.<br>

-By " a deterministic way ", i mean : <br/>
-All state-making values should come from a limited number of key "seeds" stores; so "final" store's output data will remain determined by theses key values.

-Rescope Contexts manages a pool of stores and provide :
-- easy serialisation, export & restore of you're Application State.
+ReScope Stores are grouped by contexts, and these contexts allow :
 - Contexts inheriting & mixing,
-- Automatic, synchrone and/or Async stores injection, init, lazy load & sleep
+- Synchronized (or not) init of the stores
+- Easy serialisation, export & restore of theirs states.
-- Chain destroy of contexts & stores
+- Chain destroy ( retain / dispose )

-## How ?

-### Store basics :
+### Store basic workflow :

 - A Store have it's state updated ( action has pushed state update or a source store had its data updated )
 - If this state have the required & followed value
-- The apply function is called
-- The apply function push the new store data in an async or sync way
+- The apply function is called push new data in an async or sync way
 - The store is stabilized and (if there is new data) propagated
-- listening stores update theirs state and we go to step 1 until the context is updated
+- listening stores have theirs state updated and we go to step 1 until the whole context is stable

 ### Context propagation :

-- A Context became unstable when one of its stores, parent or mixed context became unstable (state propagation or wait fn called)
+- A Context became unstable when one of its stores, parent or mixed context became unstable
 - It propag store updates to the listening Components / listeners
 - It go stable when all his store are stable